Mahi-markus/hotel_info_LLM/README.md

 ```

 **if any of the above generation related commnad line doesnt work at the first try , just run that specific commandline again**
+**above commandlines can show "429 Resource error" but it wont cause problem to the overall functionality of the project**

 ### Testing